-- 6. Explain the function of the boiler overheat thermostat and emphasise that if cutout persists, the boiler should be turned off and a CORGI registered installer consulted. - 7.
-Explain and demonstrate the function of time and temperature controls, radiator valves etc., for the economic use of the system. - 8.
-If any programmer is fitted draw attention to the programmer User's Instructions and hand them to the Householder. - After installation, commissioning, and customer hand-over instructions please complete the benchmark appliance log book and leave this with the customer. - 10.
+- Explain the function and the use of the boiler thermostat and external controls. - 6.
+Explain the function of the boiler overheat thermostat and emphasise that if cutout persists, the boiler should be turned off and a CORGI registered installer consulted. - Explain and demonstrate the function of time and temperature controls, radiator valves etc., for the economic use of the system. - 8.
+If any programmer is fitted draw attention to the programmer User's Instructions and hand them to the Householder. - 9.
+After installation, commissioning, and customer handover please complete the benchmark appliance log book and leave this with the customer. - 10.
 Stress the importance of regular servicing by a CORGI registered installer and that a comprehensive service should be carried out AT LEAST ONCE A YEAR. - 11.
 As the installer you may wish to undertake the service contract yourself or alternatively offer to the customer the benefits of the British Gas Services, details of which are outlined in the household pack supplied with this boiler.